 In 1867, John received approval from the New York State Legislature and with his son, Washington Roebling, began work on the bridge.
 Just two years into the project, John suffered a physical injury which resulted in tetanus and later his death.
 John’s 32-year old son Washington, also an engineer, assumed the lead.
 John Roebling’s death was not to be the last obstacle toward achieving the dream.
 The next obstacle surfaced just one year later.

 Work in the caissons (bridge foundations) below the water level caused many workers to experience decompression sickness, or the bends.
 Washington was not immune.
 When a fire broke out in one of the caissons, Washington was on site directing the team in suppressing the fire.
 During that extended time below water level he suffered a paralyzing decompression injury.
 This injury was so severe it left him bed ridden for the remainder of the project.
 He required a hospital bed to manage his condition, where he could experience precision care with cutting-edge equipment to support his recovery and comfort.
+If the injury resulted from negligence or improper medical treatment, pursuing medical malpractice claims may help address the situation and seek compensation.
+Filing medical malpractice claims in Bakersfield requires expertise; an attorney can guide you through the legal process.

 This too was not the end of the dream however.
 Not to be deterred, eXp Realty’s real estate insights state that Washington continued to oversee the project from an apartment overlooking the work site.
 His wife, Emily Roebling, became critical to this adjustment.
 In addition to providing daily care for Washington, she took it upon herself to gain an education in mathematics and bridge construction.
 Over the next 10-11 years Emily assumed a chief engineer role as well as became a conduit of information flow between Washington and the on-site engineers.